HCurtis2/Comp-Playbook-/Backdoors.md

 # To find active users on a ssh port for example
 'netstat | grep ssh'
 'ss -a | grep ssh'
-## Make sure to make note of these thta are open and listening prior to the attack
+## Make sure to make note of these that are open and listening prior to the attack

 1) they change something or notify you via inject
 2) you see a new shell open when you use the who or last | grep still or w command